 How to Write a Cannabis Marketing Plan

 MOST Consulting Group has experience writing successful marketing plans for dispensaries, cultivators, processors, CBD companies, and service-based companies in the cannabis industry.
 We can help you develop your strategy from the ground up to align your marketing and advertising plan with your business goals.
 If you'd like more information on our marketing and advertising campaigns, you can read our service page about cannabis marketing or contact us today — we'll explain how MOST can help.

 As industry-leading cannabis consultants, the team at MOST have found it valuable to plan and structure your dispensary marketing plan before you begin the actual writing process.
 This preparation involves careful market research that will compliment your chosen writing method.

-When it is finally time to sit down and write your marketing plan, it will be very helpful to outsource some experienced help.
-To this end, you can look to a cannabis consulting firm like MOST for a targeted marketing plan template.
-Similarly, our cannabis marketing professionals can work hands-on with you throughout the entire writing process if needs be.
+As a business owner, your time may be better spent in other areas.
+In this situation you can look to a cannabis consulting firm like MOST for a targeted marketing and advertising plan.
+If you're going for a dispensary license, we can also work hands-on with you throughout the entire writing process if needs be.

 There are a few contingent details that must be addressed in writing a successful marketing plan for your cannabis dispensary.
 While different business owners may emphasize one of these elements over another, each must be addressed in some capacity concerning both legality and profitability.

 One of the most valuable elements of your cannabis dispensary marketing plan is that of a value proposition.
 According to the Investopedia website, “The value proposition provides a declaration of intent or a statement that introduces a company’s brand to consumers by telling them what the company stands for, how it operates, and why it deserves their business.”